Mihails-Birjukovs/Low_C-SNR_Particle_Detection/README.md

 # Low_C-SNR_Particle_Detection
-A Wolfram Mathematica image processing code for particle flow images with low SNR/CNR (originally developed for high-FPS neutron imaging).
+A Wolfram Mathematica image processing code for particle flow images with low SNR/CNR (originally developed for high-FPS neutron imaging in liquid metal).

 ATTENTION: the post-processing part of the code uses a package